webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## Protocol
 The following are some of the chunks used by the SCTP protocol.
-This is not an exhausive demonstration.
+This is not an exhaustive demonstration.
 This provides enough structures for the state machine to make sense.

 Each Chunk starts with a `type` field.
-Before a list of chunks you will also have a header.
+Before a list of chunks, you will also have a header.

 ### DATA Chunk